lcdb/lcdb-wf/docs/references-config.rst

       # Label for this organism or species:

-      saccharomyces_cerevisiae:
+      human:

-        # "sacCer3" is our tag to describe this particular FASTA and GTF we're
+        # "gencode-v25" is our tag to describe this particular FASTA and GTF
-        # preparing:
+        # we're preparing:

-        sacCer3:
+        gencode-v25:

           # This block will define how to get and postprocess a FASTA file: